 Ariel is a member of the executive board of Schroder & Co Bank in Switzerland and is responsible for its private banking operations in Zurich which service clients in Switzerland, Germany, United Kingdom, and the Nordic region of Sweden and Eastern Europe/Russia.
 Ariel supports UHNWI entrepreneurs and families in all financial advisory aspects and beyond, e.g. succession planning, philanthropy and relocation, together with other internal and external experts.
 Over more than 30 years in the banking sector, Ariel has held various managerial positions and is a regular speaker at conferences and the author of many articles and books on the subject.
 He is a member of STEP, ITPA, IISS and IFA.

-Xavier Isaac is CEO of Accuro, supported by a multi-jurisdictional management team, and as such he is a principal driver of the group’s vision and strategy.
-Xavier has over 20 years of experience in various management positions at ABN AMRO Bank and Trust in Luxembourg, Geneva and in Jersey prior to joining Investec Trust in 2005 as the managing director of its Geneva office.
-He was also appointed CEO of the Investec Trust Group in 2009.
-Xavier also served as the inaugural vice-president of the Swiss Association of Trust Companies (SATC).
-He is also a member of the Society of Trust and Estate Practitioners (STEP) and since February 2016 has been the treasurer of the Swiss Philanthrophy Foundation.
+Xavier Isaac is CEO of Accuro, the multi-jurisdictional trust and family office business.
+Xavier gained over 20 years of experience in various senior management positions at ABN AMRO Bank and Trust in Luxembourg, Geneva and Jersey prior to joining Investec in 2005.
+He was instrumental in the launch of Accuro in May 2017 following the successful completion of the management buyout of the Salamanca Trust Group, formally known as Investec Trust.
+Originally from Belgium, Xavier graduated magna cum laude in law from the Catholic University of Louvain.
+He served as the inaugural Vice-President of the Swiss Association of Trust Companies (SATC).
+He is also a member of the Society of Trust and Estate Practitioners (STEP) and is a Presiding Judge for the STEP Private Client Awards 2018/19.
+Xavier is a regular speaker at conferences organized by STEP, SATC, Academy & Finance and Transcontinental Trust.
+Since February 2016, Xavier has been the treasurer of the Swiss Philanthropy Foundation.

 Group Managing Director